 Hakan Calhanoglu would be the cheaper alternative to Rodriguez.
 The Turkish creator’s main strength is his set piece taking, but he would also offer another dimension to Chelsea in general play.

-The 22-year-old could improve under Conte’s guidance, and he’s a different type of goal threat to the ones already playing for the Stamford Bridge club.
+The 22-year-old could improve under Conte’s guidance, and he’s a to the ones already playing for the Stamford Bridge club.
 What’s more, he’d be available for less than half of the amount they received for Oscar.

-Our writer Sam McGuire thinks Calhanoglu would be a good fit for the Blues and you can find out why here.
+Our writer Sam McGuire thinks Calhanoglu would be a good fit for the Blues and you can find out why.

 The Mexican striker known as Chicharito has proven that goal poaching isn’t the dying art many thought it was.